As it happened: Lead with Love France

 Yoga is not only a physical training, it is, first and foremost, mental and spiritual.
 Seated on chairs, we’re listening to Rod Stryker talk about “tantric wisdom”.
 “Our mind is like a garden, he says.
 It’s made of good seeds and bad seeds.
 To become the architect of our own destiny, we have to feed the good seeds by putting our conscious attention into those positive fields”.

 Gina could not agree more.
-The day before, she was leading together with her team an aimed at learning how to “lead with love”. « To relieve stress, anxiety and switch from fear to love, there are techniques that can be taught and put into practice with efficient results.
+The day before, she was leading together with her team, Nicole and Abby, a workshop on how to “lead with love”. « To relieve stress, anxiety and switch from fear to love, there are techniques that can be taught and put into practice with efficient results.
 Love is a choice”, says Gina.
 Her team has come up with an 8-steps method aiming at replacing negative judgments we have about ourselves and others with positive affirmations.
 A pen, a piece of paper, free form writing and a group of people to discuss your findings with: here, we work on love as we would work in a garden, with patience, effort, humility and respect.

 Saturday, March 10th.
 Noon